open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

+This field maps to the same object as created for BT-262-Part.
+If no `Item` object was created for `ancestor::MainCommodityClassification`:

+- Add an `Item object to the `tender.items\` array.
+- Set the item's `id` incrementally.
   Capitalize and map to the item's `.classification.scheme`.

 ```xml
 <cac:MainCommodityClassification>